 How do I compare mortgage funds?

-The loan to value (LVR) or loan to value (LTV) is the percentage of the loan value against the property value.
-Ie a loan of $250,000 on a property to the value of $500,000 is a 50% lVR.
+The LVR is the percentage of the loan value against the property value.
+For example, if the borrower is seeking a $250,000 loan on a property valued at $500,000, the LVR is 50%.

-- Liquidity – What is the scheme’s policy on managing liquidity and does the scheme has enough cash and liquid assets to make regular distributions and pay back its investors?
+- Liquidity – What is the scheme’s policy on managing liquidity, and does the scheme have enough cash and liquid assets to make regular distributions and pay back its investors?

-- Related party transactions – Do any of the mortgage scheme’s transactions involve parties that have a close relationship with the responsible entity?
+- Related party transactions – Does any of the mortgage scheme’s transactions involve parties with a close relationship with the responsible entity?
 What are the details and risks of these transactions and relationships?

 - Lending principles (loan-to-valuation ratios) – What is the size of the loans compared to the value of the assets used as security for the loans?
 The higher the ratio, the higher the risk of losing your money.